N-Wouda/PL-Hourly-Heuristic/README.md

 set-up, and populated with the experimental data.
 The data is of considerable size, and as such not part of the repository itself.
 The data may be downloaded from [the data repository](https://doi.org/10.34894/E2L6WC).
-This archive also contains a static version of the code hosted here.

 ## Analysis

 The analysis tool is available in `src/analyse.py`.
 It can be used to analyse results from an ILP or heuristic run on an entire experiment.
 Usage,

 ```
 poetry run python -m src.analyse heuristic 1